-- 2 Direct Supervision: A Safer, More Effective Jail (Oswego County Sheriff's Department, New York) - the circumstances in which restraints may be used; - who can authorise their use; - how they are to be applied; - who is to monitor that the prescribed procedures are being carried out correctly.
+- the circumstances in which restraints may be used; - who can authorise their use; - how they are to be applied; - who is to monitor that the prescribed procedures are being carried out correctly.

-Use of physical restraints a last resort

-Physical restraints, such as handcuffs, chains, irons and strait jackets, should only be applied in exceptional circumstances.
+Use of physical restraints a last resort Physical restraints, such as handcuffs, chains, irons and strait jackets, should only be applied in exceptional circumstances.
 They should not be used as an alternative to other physical measures of security.
 For example, it is never permissible to keep prisoners chained by the ankle or wrist to walls or to long iron bars, either individually or in groups, simply because the physical security of buildings is very weak.